sgamon/spaceship-battles/rules.md

 1. A ship must always face a hexside.
 When moving, it must always move into the hex directly ahead.
 2. To turn, a ship must first move forward a number of hexes equal to its turn mode.
-It may then spin and face of the the hexsides adjacent to the hexside it is facing.
+It may then spin and face one of the hexsides adjacent to the hexside it is facing.